Special Educational Needs & Disabilities - Chirbury

 The school admissions policy is operated by the Local Authority.

-The admissions criterion gives priority to pupils who are Looked After, with a statement of special needs or disability where admission to the school would best suit their needs.
+The admissions criterion gives priority to pupils who are ‘looked after’, or those with a statement of special needs or disability, where the school is deemed best suited to provide the most suitable provision.

 Any complaints are dealt with according to the school complaints policy.